 If you want to let them color and don’t want to pay close attention about what they color on, try out either the Crayola Color Wonder paper and markers or the Melissa and Doug Color Blasts.
 Both use a pen with invisible ink that only shows up when you use the special paper.

-Differences: Color Wonder paper allows kids to draw whatever they want with whatever color markers you get, while the Color Blasts by Melissa and Doug just have one pen that reveals whatever picture is already under the white paper.
+Differences: Color Wonder paper allows kids to draw whatever they want with whatever Color Wonder markers you get, while the Color Blasts by Melissa and Doug just have one pen that reveals whatever picture is already under the white paper.

 Related Post: How to teach preschool at home, a practical guide

 Here is why I love them.
 They don’t spill, and it doesn’t take much skill.
 The little sponge tip is awesome, it’s like stamping.
 We use blank printer paper or if I’m extra on my game Ill print out free downloads of special Do a Dot papers that allow my 2 and 3.5-year-old to concentrate and practice filling in the dots.

 I still watch that they don’t try dotting up their legs and body because it stains their skin for about one day.
 Also, I let them take these outside and paint rocks, and they LOVE it.

 “If you eat it you’re too little to play with it”.
 O man I sound like my mom now!